mzahiruliman/EliteGhost-CTF-2023/README.md

 > - Who is EVE?
 Hackers always do their research!
 > - Function robots for web?
 I don't know, make some research dude!

 Given is the link to a website.
-Based on the hint, this challenge use robots.txt. put robots.txt in the directory as such:
+Based on the hint, this challenge uses `robots.txt`.
+Put `robots.txt` in the directory as such:
 ```
 https://eliteghost.tech/wall-e/robots.txt
 ```